 My goal is to understand how mesoscale processes such as deep convection interact with the climate system and how these processes change due to natural climate variability and forced climate change.

-I am studying climate extremes such as extreme rainfall, hail, and drought with the aim to enhance the physical understanding of these extremes and to improve their predictability.
+I am studying climate extremes such as extreme precipitation, hail, and drought with the aim to enhance the physical understanding of these extremes and to improve their predictability.

 Assessment of uncertainties

 The climate system is characterized by its large variability that has to be incorporated in climate assessments.
-I am exploring uncertainties originating from observations, climate model formulation, statistical methods, internal variability, and emission scenarios on different spatial and temporal scales.
+I am exploring uncertainties originating from observations, climate model formulation, statistical methods, internal variability, and emission scenarios across various spatial and temporal scales.

 Andreas F Prein

 I have a Ph.D. in Physics and a Master in Environmental System Sciences from the University of Graz in Austria.
-I am an associated editor for the International Journal of Climate Dynamics and coordinate international community activities in the area of convection-permitting climate modeling.
+I am a guest editor for the Philosophical Transactions of the Royal Society A, a panel member of the GEWEX Hydroclimatology Panel (GHP), and help to coordinate international community activities in the area of kilometer-scale climate modeling.